yanjia1777/tp/docs/DeveloperGuide.md

 7. The result is printed to the user by the `Ui`.
    (e.g. to add a recurring entry)

-The Seuquence Diagram below illustrates the interactions within the `Logic` component for the `parseCommand("add n/movie a/12")` API call.
+The Sequence Diagram below illustrates the interactions within the `Logic` component for the `parseCommand("add n/movie a/12")` API call.

 ![](images/LogicSequenceDiagram.png)